 Location of Disney’s Boardwalk

 Disney’s Boardwalk and Boardwalk Inn is located in the Epcot resort area between Disney’s Hollywood Studios and Epcot’s World Showcase.
 It’s centrally located if you are planning to visit those two theme parks because you can either walk or take a boat to either location.

 In addition, it’s near the Swan and Dolphin, as well as the Beach and Yacht Clubs.
 If you are staying at either of those resorts, definitely plan to visit the Boardwalk, whether it’s for dinner or for activities.
 It’s an easy walk, and there’s also a boat that travels between Epcot and Hollywood Studios that stops at each of the resort areas.

 Disney’s Boardwalk Inn Resort Hotel

 While the Boardwalk does feature bars, shops, and restaurants, there is also a deluxe Disney resort and DVC property that’s the centerpiece of the area.
 The Boardwalk Inn offers several room types including standard view, water view, and garden view rooms.
-Club-level rooms are also offered.
+Club-level rooms are also offered as is the Boardwalk Inn villas.

 I’ve stayed at the Boardwalk Inn on one occasion, and really enjoyed it.
 While I was initially worried that the rooms may be loud due to the activity on the Boardwalk, I found that my room was quiet when I stayed there.